 THz signals transmitted over channels have distinct characteristics compared to lower frequencies, leading to novel and urgent challenges \cite{38901}.
-Representatively, in wireless propagation, the spreading loss increases quadratically with frequency.
+Representatively, the spreading loss increases quadratically with frequency.
 Besides, with the THz band operating at exceptionally high frequencies, signals transmitted over a THz link are severely affected by the spreading loss \cite{THz_Ref_3}.
 The channel characteristics of high propagation loss can be characterized by path loss.
-A novel index is essential for characterizing and modeling the path loss in THz channel.
-Modeling of path loss in the THz band follows the 5G modeling methods, such as the FI model, ABG model, and CI model shown in \eqref{equadd2}, \eqref{equ3}, and \eqref{equadd1}, respectively, in Section II.A.
-Based on the references in Table \ref{THz_label_measurement_tab}, the PLE of the CI model $\alpha_{\mathrm{CI}}$ for indoor and outdoor scenarios is summarized, as shown in Fig. \ref{THz_PLE}.
+A novel index is essential for characterizing and modeling path loss in the THz channel.
+The modeling of path loss in the THz band follows 5G modeling methods, such as the FI model, ABG model, and CI model shown in \eqref{equadd2}, \eqref{equ3}, and \eqref{equadd1}, respectively, in Section II.A.
+Based on the references in Table~\ref{THz_label_measurement_tab}, the PLE of the CI model $\alpha_{\mathrm{CI}}$ for indoor and outdoor scenarios is summarized in Fig.~\ref{THz_PLE}.
 The PLE of the THz band is close to 2 in most cases, especially in LOS scenarios.
 In addition, the PLEs of the NLOS scenarios are markedly higher than those of the LOS scenario, even up to 4.6.
 This is because the blocking losses caused by walls, cars, etc., can be as large as tens of dB in NLOS scenarios, which means that severe attenuation can occur.

 Due to the wide span of the THz band, it will show a stronger frequency dependence.
 To further investigate the frequency dependence of path loss in THz bands, \cite{THz_Ref_3} used the ABG model to fit the measured path loss.
-The measured path loss and ABG model are plotted in Fig. \ref{THz_TP}.
-The frequency dependence factors $\gamma_{\mathrm{ABG}}$ and distance dependence factors $\alpha_{\mathrm{ABG}}$ are 2.1 and 1.93, respectively.
-This denotes that the frequency dependence is slightly stronger than that in the free space \cite{38901}.
+The measured path loss and ABG model are plotted in Fig.~\ref{THz_TP}.
+The frequency dependence factor $\gamma_{\mathrm{ABG}}$ and distance dependence factor $\alpha_{\mathrm{ABG}}$ are 2.1 and 1.93, respectively.
+This finding indicates that the frequency dependence is slightly stronger than that in the free space \cite{38901}.